 - It involves intensive Japanese training in the first four weeks, followed by another four weeks of internship placement in your field of study.

 - This program is available to second and third-year undergraduates, including honours, who already have the foundation of Japanese knowledge and communicative skills.

-For more information contact: Dr Taeko Imura
+- Contact: Dr Taeko Imura

 An Independent Internship provides you with an opportunity to prepare, undertake and reflect on an intensive Work Integrated Learning (WIL) experience in a professional context.

 'I enjoyed the Independent internship because I was able to work in a real life situation and gain experience all while practicing Japanese.
 I met wonderful people dedicated to their field and having the opportunity to expand one's knowledge outside the classroom is truly an invaluable experience.'

 Evangelina Sakugawa, Bachelor of Languages and Linguistics.

 'Through this course, you will develop advanced professional knowledge and skills related to your major as well as make connections for your future career.
 Independent Internships will teach you the necessary skills of flexibility, taking initiative and working on a variety of tasks in different environments.'
 Dr Kumiko Katayama, Independent Internship Convenor.

 'I recently completed a double degree in Public Relations and Communication with Business (Marketing).
 I was incredibly excited by the opportunities for creative and innovative thinking that was afforded to me by this degree combination.
 This enthusiasm was bolstered by my experiences during my time completing my industry internship which saw me working at Superdream, a full-service marketing firm based in Brisbane.